Degra02/apcm/exercises/antechamber/outsourced.typ

 === Forward & Backward Privacy
 #sr[Forward Privacy][
-Newly added documents must not be linkable to past queries—i.e., after a keyword has been searched, the server cannot infer that a newly added document contains that keyword.
+Newly added documents must not be linkable to past queries, i.e., after a keyword has been searched, the server cannot infer that a newly added document contains that keyword.
 ]

 #sr[Backward Privacy][